AliAskariGithub/AI-Spec-Driven-Book/Readme.md

 The Course Details
-Physical AI & Humanoid Robotics
+Module 0: Foundations of Physical AI
 Focus and Theme: AI Systems in the Physical World.
 Embodied Intelligence.
 Goal: Bridging the gap between the digital brain and the physical body.
 Students apply their AI knowledge to control Humanoid Robots in simulated and real-world environments.
 Quarter Overview